Kellswork/agirl.codes/posts/complete-guide-build-react-form-with-useState-hook.md

 To show how this works, We will be building a Contact form with three input fields for the contact's name, email, and phone number. when the form is submitted, the form data will be saved in a contacts state and passed to a contact list component, where it is rendered to the browser.

 If you want a quick overview of how to build forms with multiple input fields using react hook, you can view it [here](https://www.agirl.codes/post/how-to-build-forms-with-multiple-input-fields-using-react-hooks).
-This article will beginner-focused as I will walk you through;

-- how to set up a basic React app using create-react-app
-- how React converts an uncontrolled form to a controlled form component.
-- how to retrieve the form data and pass it as props to another component.
-- Create a React functional component that takes the form data as props and renders it to the browser.
+This article will beginner-focused or for anyone who wants to refresh their knowledge on react building React forms with useState hook.

 Here's a link to the Project on [Github](https://github.com/Kellswork/contact-info).